 A formal interview with University of East London (HE provider) staff with a focus on subject knowledge will take place after a successful school interview.
 School staff will not be available during half terms and holiday dates; please check the school website for these.

 How school placements work

-Our partner schools include; St Paul’s Academy in Greenwich, Highams Park School in Waltham Forest, London Academy of Excellence in Stratford, Leytonstone School in Leyton, Sarah Bonnell in Newham, Lambeth Academy in Lambeth, St Paul's Way in Tower Hamlets, Stoke Newington in Hackney, Parliament Hill in Islington, Davenant Foundation in Essex, and schools in Barking and Dagenham.
+Our partner schools include; St Paul’s Academy in Greenwich, Highams Park School in Waltham Forest, London Academy of Excellence in Stratford, Leytonstone School in Leyton, Sarah Bonnell and Tunmarsh in Newham, Lambeth Academy in Lambeth, St Paul's Way in Tower Hamlets, Stoke Newington in Hackney, Parliament Hill in Islington, Davenant Foundation in Essex, and schools in Barking and Dagenham.